Silence.

 The stairwell was a river of confused movement.
 Students emerged from study rooms clutching laptops that no longer worked.
 Faculty members stood in doorways, their faces pale.
 A maintenance worker rushed past carrying a toolbox, muttering something about "the main breaker" in Chinese.

 "Professor Zhang!"
 A graduate student appeared at Zhang's elbow, his face flushed with exertion.
-"The lab equipment—everything connected to the grid just stopped.
-But the backup battery systems are still—"
+"All the lab equipment connected to the grid just stopped.
+But the backup battery systems are still..."

 "Later," Zhang cut him off, not unkindly.
 "First we see what we're dealing with."